aws-iot-builder-tools/aws-greengrass-provisioner/docs/DeploymentCommandLine.md

 Long form: `--s3-directory`

-Stores build artifacts (OEM file, bootstrap script, and/or GGDs) into S3.
+Stores build artifacts (OEM file or bootstrap script) into S3.
 Bucket and directory must both be specified.

 ## Bootstrap a non-EC2 host